 1) Fill 3″ pots with a general multipurpose compost and give them a sharp tap on the ground to settle the compost.

-2) Using a fine spray from either a watering can or a sprinkler wand on a hosepipe water the pots well and allow to drain for twenty minutes or so.
+2) Using a fine spray from either a watering can or a sprinkler wand on hosepipe water the pots well and allow draining for twenty minutes or so.

 3) Using your index finger make a hole in your compost approximately half an inch deep and carefully sow one to two seeds per pot, (if sowing two seeds per pot space them out so that you can remove the weaker seedling once you establish which one it is, or transplant the spare seedling if it also proves to be a strong seedling).
 Personally I only sow one seed per pot, and then if I have a mixture of pots that may have two strong seedlings or two weaker seedlings in each, I get rid of the weak seedlings and transplant the spare strong seedlings into any pots that end up empty as a result of the removal of the weaker seedlings.